Business Association Chemistry Pharma Life Sciences

 Cost containment packages

-Parliament has been discussing various measures to contain costs in the healthcare system for some time.
-These proposals are based on a report by a group of experts on cost containment measures to reduce the burden on compulsory health insurance (OKP).
-An initial cost containment package was divided into two sub-packages (KP 1a and 1b) during the parliamentary deliberations.
+For some time now, Parliament has been discussing various measures to curb costs in the healthcare system.
+These proposals are based on a report by a group of experts on cost-containment measures to relieve the burden on compulsory health insurance (OKP).
+During the parliamentary debate, an initial cost-containment package was divided into two sub-packages (KP 1a and 1b).

-The debate on sub-package 1a was concluded by the Councils in the 2021 summer session.
-The industry took note of the fact that, in contrast to the Federal Council, both chambers did not envisage a mandatory obligation as part of the experimental article.
+The deliberations on sub-package 1a were concluded by the Councils in the 2021 summer session.
+The industry took note of the fact that, unlike the Federal Council, neither Council had provided for any compulsory obligations within the framework of the experimental article.

-After lengthy deliberations, the Federal Assembly then adopted CP 1b in the 2022 autumn session.
+After lengthy deliberations, the Federal Council then passed KP 1b in the 2022 autumn session.
 This provides for cost monitoring in the healthcare system.
-Fortunately, the Councils cancelled the reference price system for generics, but simplifications were agreed for the authorisation of parallel-imported medicines.
+Fortunately, the councils scrapped the reference price system for generic drugs, while at the same time deciding to simplify the approval process for parallel-imported medicines.

 Security of supply